TransPennine Express

-TransPennine Trains Limited, trading as TransPennine Express (TPE), is a British state-owned train operating company that runs regional and inter-city rail services between the major cities and towns of Northern England and Scotland.
+TransPennine Trains Limited, trading as TransPennine Express (TPE), is a state-owned British train operating company that runs regional and inter-city rail services between the major cities and towns of Northern England and Scotland.

 The company, which is owned by DfT Operator, has been the holder of the TransPennine Express franchise since May 2023.
-It was established following poor performance by the previous commercially owned operator, also called TransPennine Express, from whom it carried over rolling stock, passenger services, and branding.
+It was established following poor performance by the previous privately owned operator, also called TransPennine Express, from whom it carried over rolling stock, passenger services, and branding.

 History

 During the early 2020s, the incumbent operator of the TransPennine Express franchise, FirstGroup's TransPennine Express, suffered severe disruption of its services, which was largely attributable to events such as the COVID-19 pandemic and the 2022–2023 United Kingdom railway strikes.

 On 11 May 2023, following numerous cancellations and service disruptions, the Department for Transport (DfT) announced that First Group's contract to operate the franchise would not be renewed and, as a result, TPE would cease operations on 28 May 2023.
 In its place, operations were taken over by operator of last resort (OLR) TransPennine Trains.